NERDYLIZARD/Pong/README.md

 # Poung
 A reincarnation of a classic 1972 arcade game, Pong.
-The game was developed with C++ and SFML library.
+The game was developed with Object-Oriented C++ and SFML library.

 ### [Download](https://github.com/NERDYLIZARD/poung/releases/download/v1.0.0/Poung-v1.0.0-Windows.zip)